mongoose13/fling-units/README.md

 }
 ```

-There is full support for some of the more common derived units, e.g. *Area*
+The more common derived units, e.g. *Area* and *Volume*, have full support:
-and *Volume*.

 ```dart
 void main() {